nginxinc/nginx-asg-sync/examples/aws.md

   * `max_fails` – The number of unsuccessful attempts to communicate with an upstream server that should happen in the duration set by the `fail-timeout` to consider the server unavailable.
 Default value is 1.
 The zero value disables the accounting of attempts.
   * `fail_timeout` – The time during which the specified number of unsuccessful attempts to communicate with an upstream server should happen to consider the server unavailable.
 Default value is 10s.
   * `slow_start` – The slow start allows an upstream server to gradually recover its weight from 0 to its nominal value after it has been recovered or became available or when the server becomes available after a period of time it was considered unavailable.
 By default, the slow start is disabled.
+  * `in_service` – Use only instances that are in the `InService` state of the [Lifecycle](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html).
+Default value is false.